VETURISRIRAM/ml-agents/docs/Background-Machine-Learning.md

 The goal of
 [unsupervised learning](https://en.wikipedia.org/wiki/Unsupervised_learning) is to group or cluster similar items in a data set.
+A very simple example of such learning type would be K-means clustering algorithm.
 For example, consider the players of a game.
 We may want to group the players depending on how engaged they are with the game.
 This would enable us to target different groups (e.g. for highly-engaged players we might invite them to be beta testers for new features, while for unengaged players